Environmental Studies

 Requirements for an Environmental Studies Minor (20-25)

-ENS 120Introduction to Environmental Science3
+ENS 120Intro Environmental Science3

 or BI 120 Introduction to Environmental Science